 ChatGPT effective methods for Effective Teaching

 Use specific prompts to get useful ChatGPT outputs.
 Teachers in UK schools use these prompt structures daily.
-This makes ChatGPT a ready-to-use tool (Smith, 2023).
-Good prompts give better resources for learners (Jones, 2024).
+This makes ChatGPT a ready-to-use tool.
+Good prompts give better resources for learners.

 Give clear context, like "Year 7 photosynthesis worksheet, 25 mixed ability learners, 3 with dyslexia".
 Include light reactions, diagrams, and short questions.
-Specific requests provide better results.
-Research shows differentiation boosts learner engagement by 40% (unspecified, date unspecified).
+Specific requests usually produce more usable drafts, and differentiation works best when the teacher specifies the learning aim, learner needs, supports and extension routes rather than asking for generic "easy, medium and hard" versions.

 Divide complex tasks.
-Ask ChatGPT for learning objectives from your curriculum (Brown, 2023).
+Ask ChatGPT for learning objectives from your curriculum.
 Next, create questions for each objective.
 Lastly, request mark schemes.
-This staged method improves results and lets you refine each part (Smith, 2024).
+This staged method improves results and lets you refine each part.

 Always review and adapt ChatGPT outputs before classroom use.
-While the tool excels at generating frameworks and initial drafts, your professional judgement ensures content matches your students' needs.
-Keep successful prompts in a document; building a prompt library saves significant time.
-One Year 6 teacher reported reducing weekly planning time from 8 hours to 3 hours by reusing refined prompts for similar tasks.
+While the tool can generate frameworks and initial drafts, your professional judgement ensures content matches your students' needs.
+Keep successful prompts in a document; a prompt library can save drafting time over repeated tasks, but treat saved prompts as starting points that still need subject, SEND and curriculum checks.

 Remember that ChatGPT works best as a starting point, not an endpoint.
 Use it to overcome blank page syndrome, generate multiple options quickly, or create differentiated versions of existing resources.
 The tool amplifies your teaching expertise; it doesn't replace it.